Artscout0/Notes/docs/math/analysis-1/chapter 2 - real series/1 - introduction.md

 ## So, what is a series?

-> "Math is like lego, you get tiny little bricks you want to combine into something better"
+> "Math is like Lego, you get tiny little bricks you want to combine into something better"
 > *- Prof. Samuel Dubuis*

 Well, a series is $a_{1}, a_{2}, a_{3}, a_{4},...$